Sony A7 III Comparison Review

-The Sony A7 III has a Camera Elo of 3191.
-This very strong rating puts it among the elite group of camera grand masters.
-The A7 III ranks among the top 10 percent of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (full frame cameras), the A7 III falls among the top 20 percent.
+Is the Sony A7 III a good camera?
+The A7 III has a Camera Elo of 2830.
+This rating puts the A7 III among the top 30 percent of all mirrorless interchangeable lens cameras.
+In terms of its sensor size category (full frame cameras), the A7 III ranks among the top 40 percent.

 |Sony A7 III|

 |ISO 100 - 51 200 (50 - 204 800)|

 |10 shutter flaps per second|